ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 1. Create a new cluster group with a unique name such as `<your-initials>-cluster-group`.
 1. Select the group.
 1. Under **Clusters**, click **Add clusters** and check the cluster you previously deployed your app to.

+You have now defined a set of clusters you can consistency deploy Kubernetes resources to.

 ### Create a configuration and a first version
 {: #satellite-tour-configuration}